 Simon Johnson, the dynamic young organist of St. Paul's Cathedral, plays Edward Elgar’s incomparable Organ Sonata, with music of J.S.
 Bach and Jean Langlais, on the magnificent E.M.
 Skinner organ.
 Tickets $10 at the door, free to students.

 Rockefeller Chapel opening hours

-Rockefeller Chapel is open Tuesday through Friday, 10:30 am to 5 pm, and at the weekend for scheduled events.
-We are closed on Mondays, as is the Oriental Institute next door.
+Rockefeller Chapel is open Tuesday through Friday, 11 am to 6 pm, during the University's academic quarters, and at weekends for scheduled events.
+We are closed on Mondays, unless special events are scheduled.

 Tea & Pipes

 Tea & Pipes recommences on Tuesday January 9 for the winter quarter.
 Meanwhile, see the ad above for the recital of Simon Johnson, organist of St. Paul's Cathedral in London: Friday January 5 at 8 pm.

 UChicago Presents: A medieval masterpiece composed eight centuries ago in Beauvais, France.
 This ambitious production combines old and new, bringing together music and movement, theater and liturgy, light and shadow.